sagemath/trac_to_gh/Issue 3230.md

 # Issue 3230: [with patch; needs review] cygwin -- new givaro spkg that works around stupidity in cygwin

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3230

 Original creator: was